openstack-infra/zuul/doc/source/admin/drivers/github.rst

       ..
 TODO: this could probably be expanded upon -- under what circumstances might this happen with github

-   .. zuul:attr:: status
+   .. attr:: status

       A string value that corresponds with the status of the pull request.
 The syntax is ``user:status:value``.

-   .. zuul:attr:: label
+   .. attr:: label

       A string value indicating that the pull request must have the indicated label (or labels).

-.. zuul:attr:: pipeline.reject.<github source>
+.. attr:: pipeline.reject.<github source>

    The `reject` attribute is the mirror of the `require` attribute.
 It also accepts a dictionary under the connection name.
 This dictionary supports the following attributes:

-   .. zuul:attr:: review
+   .. attr:: review

       This takes a list of code reviews.
 If a code review matches the provided criteria the pull request can not be entered into the